MikeMorelle/MikeMorelle.github.io/docs/frontend.md

 # Frontend Dashboard – Setup Guide

 This manual explains how to set up, run, and deploy the React frontend for the edge computing monitoring system.
-The dashboard displays threat events, a map, system health, and connects to the backend API.
+The dashboard displays threat events, camera/node status, and connects to the backend API.

 ---